LittleGreyCells/escheme-ooi/README.md

 escheme-oops
 ================

-The escheme interpreter is implemented using object-oriented programming stylistic considerations and supporting language features.
+The escheme interpreter is implemented using what might be considered object-oriented programming techniques -- classes, virtual functions, and templates.

 ## Introduction

 In this old project I answer the question whether it possible to implement escheme using a purely object-oriented approach.
-Yes it is!

 ## Implementation Constraints